 During the Middle Ages, the surname of Grenier was used in France.
 While the patronymic

 surnames also emerged during the late Middle Ages.
 Many people, such as the Grenier family, adopted the name of their occupation

 name did not become a hereditary surname until the office or type of employment became hereditary.
 The surname Grenier derives from the Old French word "grenier" and was an occupational name for a worker at a mill or granary.

 The surname Grenier was first found in Ile-de-France in the seigneurie of where they have held a family seat

 since ancient times.

-This web page shows only a small excerpt of our Grenier research.Another 483 words (34 lines of text) covering the years 1252, 1450, 1564, 1585, 1619, 1664, 1700, 1711, 1740, 1811, and 1882 are included under the topic Early Grenier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grenier research.Another 205 words (15 lines of text) covering the years 1252, 1450, 1564, 1585, 1619, 1664, 1700, 1711, 1740, 1811, and 1882 are included under the topic Early Grenier History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Grenier, Grenie, Grenyer, Grenye, Greniait, Greniai, Greniaie, Greniay, Greniez, Grenyait, Grenyai, Grenyaie, Grenyay, Grenyez, Chenier, Chenie, Chenyer, Chenye, Cheniait, Cheniai, Cheniaie, Cheniay, Cheniez, Chenyait, Chenyai, Chenyaie, Chenyay, Chenyez, Grennier, Grennie, Grennyer, Grennye, Grenniait, Grenniai, Grenniaie, Grenniay, Grenniez, Grennyait, Grennyai, Grennyaie, Grennyay, Grennyez, Chennier, Chennie, Chennyer, Chennyer, Chenniait, Chenniai, Chenniaie, Cheniay, Chenniez, Chennyait, Chennyai, chennyaie, Chennyay and many more.